epiforecasts/socialmixr/cran-comments.md

 * Ubuntu (Trusty) on travis-ci

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was a NOTE that this was a new submission
+There was a note about a potential mis-spelling in the DESCRIPTION (an author name, which is spelled correctly, and "et al.").
+A second note about a non-ASCII string in a data set refers, again, to an author name in a reference that comes with the data set.

 ## Downstream dependencies
 0 packages with problems.